huuwulleop/rpgmakerforum-webscraper/README.md

 # rpgmakerforum-webscraper
-A webscraper to scrape list of plugins from RPG Maker forum
+Index.py scrapes a list of RPGM VXAce plugins from RPG Maker forum